Supearnesh/ml-dog-cnn/capstone_report.md

 > Alex Krizhevsky, Ilya Sutskever, and Geoffrey Hinton.
 [ImageNet Classification with Deep Convolutional Neural Networks](https://www.cs.toronto.edu/~hinton/absps/imagenet.pdf).
 In _Proceedings of NIPS_, 2012.

 As mentioned in earlier sections, there were two CNNs built for this project.
 The one that led to issues in particular was the one built from scratch.
 This CNN contains five convolutional layers, all normalized and max-pooled, and two fully connected layers with dropout configured at 50% probability.
 This architecture was modeled after AlexNet.
 All layers use Rectified Linear Units (ReLUs) for their documented reduction in training times.
 Even after all of this, the trained model performed quite poorly with the validation loss function severely increasing as the training loss function decreased, a classic sign of bad overfitting.
 Ultimately, the model managed to identify less than 10% of dog breeds correctly from the test set.
-Despite several hours worth of work to combat the overfitting problem, such as trying many iterations of simpler architectures containing only three convolutional layers and increasing the dropout probability of the fully connected layers, the model's performance did not improve.
+Despite several hours' worth of work to combat the overfitting problem, such as trying many iterations of simpler architectures containing only three convolutional layers and increasing the dropout probability of the fully connected layers, the model's performance did not improve.
 Ultimately, this effort was abandoned in favor of the transfer learning method to create a more proficient model in a lesser amount of time.